couldnt-find-good-name/sd-webui-swap-mukham/readme.md

 1st of all, Im not a programmer, ChatGPT helped a lot.

-A simple face swapper adapted to Automatic1111 from [harisreedhar](https://github.com/harisreedhar/Swap-Mukham) work, and based on insightface inswapper heavily inspired by roop.
+A simple face swapper adapted to Automatic1111 from [harisreedhar](https://github.com/harisreedhar/Swap-Mukham) work, and based on insightface inswapper.
 ### Important
 - Output folder is stable-diffusion-webui\Outputs\swap-mukham, trying to make output folder change work.
 - Incompatibility with Roop Extension, check Troubleshooting section.